 This article will in detail discuss Ethernet connection and different types of ethernet cables.
 It will also present a comparison of ethernet vs wifi. and discuss the best ethernet cable for you.

 What is Ethernet?

-Mostly Ethernet cable looks like old phone cords on the traditional dial pad phones.
+Most Ethernet cable looks like old phone cords on traditional dial pad phones.
 A wire comes with a squared-off piece of plastic at its end that is inserted into Ethernet jacks on laptops, computers, printers, routers, or other adapter devices to establish a connection.

 Ethernet vs Wifi

-- WIFI works in a small diameter, and signal get weaker further you go.
-Comparatively, Ethernet connection covers more area without losing signal strength.
+- WIFI works in a small diameter, and the signal gets weaker the further you go.
+Comparatively, an Ethernet connection covers more area without losing signal strength.

 - Optic Ethernet can deliver up to 10 times more internet speed in comparison to a wifi network.

 - Even though Ethernet cable is not perfectly shielded, the ability to verify frames prevents anyone bad packet of data from corrupting the whole stream.

 - While wifi networks can easily be tapped into or hacked, and coaxial cables can be compromised by simply installing a splitter at any point, ethernet has preset receiving destinations in each frame which make the connection very secure.

 - Due to its compatibility with a wide range of devices and reliability with networking protocols, it has a lot of advantages over other networking methods.